-This led to these abusive behaviours feeling 'normal' and therefore left unchallenged as they were not recognised as being abusive.
+This lack of understanding can lead to these abusive behaviours feeling 'normal' and therefore left unchallenged, as they are not recognised as being abusive.

-In response to this the school will provide education across all key stages to prevent our young people from becoming victims and perpetrators of abusive relationships in the future by encouraging them to recognise negative actions such as violence, abuse and controlling behaviours, and understand what consent means within their relationships.
-Information about controlling or coercive behaviour in relationships is accessible from the Safeguarding in Education pages.
+In response to these research findings the school will provide education across all key stages to prevent our young people from becoming victims and perpetrators of abusive relationships in the future by encouraging them to rethink their views of violence, abuse and controlling behaviours, and understand what consent means within their relationships.
+This will form part of the school's curriculum content in respect of Relationship Education